James Nesbit

 Amazon

-World Wide Return and ReCommerce Planning (January 2025-Present)
+World Wide Return and ReCommerce Planning · Senior Applied Scientist (January 2025–June 2025)

 F3 Distribution Optimization and Grocery Innovation (March 2021–January 2025)

-I designed and implemented optimization algorithms for transportation planning, optimal replenishment, inventory planning, and store layout optimization.
-I built solutions using Java, Python/SQL, and JavaScript/TypeScript on AWS infrastructure, and collaborated with forecasting science teams to integrate time series models into optimization frameworks.
+I designed and implemented optimization algorithms for transportation planning, replenishment, inventory, and store-layout optimization across thousands of Amazon Fresh and Whole Foods locations, delivering over $100M in cost savings.
+I built solutions in Java, Python/SQL, and React on AWS infrastructure, and collaborated with forecasting science teams to integrate time-series models into optimization frameworks.

 Technical Skills

-Programming Languages: Python, Java, R, SQL, R, React
+Programming Languages: Python, Java, R, C++, SQL, React

-Cloud & Tools: AWS (CDK and Python SDK)
+Cloud & Tools: AWS (CDK / Python CDK), Snowflake, dbt

 Publications and Forthcoming